-Club history courtesy of Peter Denby.
+Club history courtesy of Peter Denby

-In the early 60’s, a senior team bearing the name Oak Bay played in the Combination League.
+In the early 1960’s, a senior team bearing the name Oak Bay played in the Combination League.
 Dave Edgar, Hamish Simpson, Len Lane and Stan Turner were among the Oak Bay players.
 This group disbanded before the end of the decade, and in 1969, the amalgamation of the Canadian Scottish and the Oak Bay Optimists juvenile teams laid the foundation for the present day format of the club.

 For the 1969-70 season, the fledgling organization fielded teams in the 1st and 3rd Divisions of the Victoria and District League, as well as seven juvenile teams.
-The first team was managed by Art Roston with Rob Jantzen (then Ron Jenkins) as coach and Derick Sewell as trainer.
+The first team was managed by Art Roston with Rob Jantzen as coach and Derick Sewell as trainer.
 Among the players were Kjeld Brodsgaard, Rick Couch, Stan Wiseman, Jerry Home, Russ Lamb, Tony Quinn, Franz Van Doesburg, John Hughes, John Rostron Jr., Peter Mason and George Pakos.

-The next significant date was 1972 when the Oak Bay Soccer Association joined forces with the Oak Bay Wanderers Rugby Club under the umbrella organization of the Oak Bay Sports Club which purchased a property at 1928 Oak Bay Avenue to be used as a clubhouse.
+The next significant date was 1972 when the Oak Bay Soccer Association joined forces with the Oak Bay Wanderers Rugby Club under the umbrella organization of the Oak Bay Sports Club, which purchased a property at 1928 Oak Bay Avenue to be used as a clubhouse.
 The initiative for this move came from Peter Denby on the soccer side and Mike Antolin on the rugby side.
 These two Brits, who had recently moved to Victoria from Bermuda, missed the Old-country pub and club atmosphere and started to promote the idea of a joint venture to their respective teams.
 Joe Grosso, a local businessman associated with the soccer club, liked the idea and put his considerable business skills to work to make the dream a reality.

-As in 1969, it was someone with strong ties to both senior and juvenile teams who initiated the change.
-In 1993, Scott Taylor was president of Bays United and player-manager of a senior men’s team.
+The juvenile teams in the youth organization had also grown in numbers but the link between the senior and youth organizations was tenuous at best.
+In 1993, Scott Taylor was president of the senior league and a player-manager of a men’s team.
 Thanks to his efforts, the senior and juvenile teams were finally combined under the name and crest of Bays United Soccer, although maintaining their independent organizations and executives.
 The only exception was the Oak Bay Old Boys of the South Vancouver Island Classics Soccer Association – these senior and long serving members of the club prefer to keep their original name.

-In 2006, Hazel Braithwaite, president of the Bays Youth organization and Scott Taylor, president of the Bays Senior organization began proceedings which would lead to the final realization of Art Rostron’s dream, a fully unified club under the new name Bays United FC, where players can play their entire soccer career from age 5 to 50 and onward!
+In 2006, Hazel Braithwaite, president of the Bays Youth organization and Scott Taylor, president of the Bays Senior organization began proceedings which would lead to the final realization of Art Rostron’s dream, a fully unified club under the new name Bays United FC, where players can play their entire soccer career from age 5 to 60, and onward!